Flaiano (crater)

 Flaiano is a crater on Mercury.
 It has a diameter of 43 km.
 Its name was adopted by the International Astronomical Union (IAU) on March 15, 2013.
 Flaiano is named for the Italian writer Ennio Flaiano.
+The crater was first imaged by Mariner 10 in 1974.

 Hollows are present in the northeast quadrant of Flaiano.

-Flaiano lies near the center of the Raphael basin, and is adjacent to an area of high albedo.
+Flaiano lies near the center of the Raphael basin, and is adjacent to an area of high albedo named Madu Facula by the IAU in 2023.